 Influencers Rely on the Evolving Social Trends

 Audiences are turning towards influencers during this pandemic evolution as both a distraction and inspiration.
 This has resulted in the emergence of several social trends the largest of which are challenges.
-Viral challenges like those on TikTok are increasingly popular amongst nearly every social platform.
+Viral challenges like those on TikTok are increasingly popular on nearly every social platform.
 This is a great way for influencers to interact with their community as well as stay current with what’s happening in the social media world.

 Facing a new reality can be tough for many and that’s why content appearing too perfect can turn people off.
 They want to be reassured that they’re not the only ones who are (rightfully) having a hard time right now.
 Influencers brave enough to evolve and focus on providing authentic content that is useful instead of pushing an agenda are more likely to see their brand survive the pandemic.